helanan/MUSIC_HISTORY_2/README.md

 4. Push the merged master branch to Github: `git push origin master`.

 Feel free to reach out if you have any questions or need further assistance.
 Enjoy showcasing your music collection!

-Feel free to make any adjustments you see fit, Helana.
-If you have more questions or need further assistance, just let me know!